Transfer to NYU

 - A personal loan: a pre-approval letter confirming amount for which the loan is approved.
 A loan application is not sufficient.

 - An individual sponsor: the OGS Affidavit of Support plus a bank statement and/or letter from employer confirming annual salary and sponsor's position.
-(The sponsor's annual salary should be at least 3 times the amount of money they are providing to the student).
+We will apply up to 1/3 of your sponsor's yearly salary toward your funding.

 - If you will be staying somewhere where you will receive free room and board: you need to provide a letter from who you are staying with indicating the amount of support they will provide for you and the duration of time you will stay with them.
-The value of room and board is estimated to be $10,000 per year.
+The value of room and board is estimated to be $12,000 per year.
+Include your sponsor's utility bill, deed or rental agreement.

 - An organizational sponsor: a copy of an award letter from a sponsoring organization specifying the amount of the award, its duration, and the terms of renewal, or NYU funding: a copy of an NYU award letter for an NYU scholarship, assistantship, or fellowship.